OpenNMT/OpenNMT-py/docs/source/examples/replicate_alpaca/ReplicateAlpaca.md

 The original [alpaca](https://raw.githubusercontent.com/gururise/AlpacaDataCleaned/main/alpaca_data_cleaned.json) and vicuna datasets are JSON files.

-Here is is the first element of the original alpaca_data.json dataset :
+Here is the first element of the original alpaca_data.json dataset :
 ```json
     {
         "instruction": "Give three tips for staying healthy.",